How is automation reconfiguring detection and response practices, and what critical things should the C-Suite understand about the CISO’s needs today?

-“Regulators keep monitoring insurance businesses like ourselves,” he said, “to make sure even foregin practices can be defined by regulations and that customer data is protected.
+“Regulators keep monitoring insurance businesses like ourselves,” he said, “to make sure even foreign practices can be defined by regulations and that customer data is protected.
 It therefore means we have to ensure our security meets those too—that’s how it is controlled in India.”

-Far from relying on regulators to set its security credentials, however, Pawan also explained that he’s added controls for the benefit of the customer and their data, providing them visibility on what they can view using portals, personalizing their access.
+Far from relying on regulators to set its security credentials, however, Pawan also explained that he’s added controls for the benefit of the customer and their data, providing them visibility on what they can view using portals, personalising their access.

 This level of customer experience however has to be tempered with sound security measures.
-As the level of experience to satisfy customers requires ever more data, attacks will increase to capitalize on the influx of information.
+As the level of experience to satisfy customers requires ever more data, attacks will increase to capitalise on the influx of information.
 For security leaders, it is a constant relay race against antagonists where they hope automation will provide that added boost.

 This roundtable is in partnership with Verizon.

 The Chief Information Security Officer, CISO, is a rising star in a senior leadership team.
 Discover why, and who they are